 The insurance adjuster will speak to you to discuss the details of your accident and injury.
 Be aware that the statements they take will be recorded.
 Recordings allow them to use your own words against you later in the workers’ compensation case.
 For example, if you leave out some important details, the adjuster may say that your statement is inconsistent with your injuries.
 Therefore, do not speak to an adjuster before you talk to your workers’ compensation attorney.

 The Georgia Workers’ Compensation laws allow you to make one change to your primary physician or panel of physicians.
 You are within your rights to request a change; however, sometimes an employer may not allow you to do so.
 This is something you should immediately bring to the attention of your workers’ compensation attorney.

 The workers’ compensation process is often difficult and complicated.
 You can make sure that the situation goes smoothly and you obtain the benefits you deserve with help from a Rome workers’ compensation attorney.
-Contact the Bader Law Firm, LLC for a free initial consultation.
+Contact the Bader Scott Injury Lawyers for a free initial consultation.